How a financial plan can provide a roadmap to your future success

 Set your financial goals for the future

-- Pay off your credit card debts
+- Pay off high interest debt, including any credit card debt

 - Create a budget that you can live with